fabrik42/traffic-light-client-raspberry/README.md

 # Usage

-Start with `sudo ruby client.rb` (you need sudo rights to access the pins of the Raspberry Pi)
+Start with `sudo ruby client.rb` (you need sudo rights to access the pins of the Raspberry Pi).
+The client will run in the background.